The best dachshund dog food is vital to your dachshund living a long and healthy life.

 When your dachshund reaches the adult stage, you can reduce their diet to a percentage of 18% protein and 5% fat.

-Then when your dachshund reaches the senior stage, their activity slows down and there is risk of obesity.
+Then when your dachshund reaches the senior stage, their activity slows down and there is a risk of obesity.

 Thus, their caloric intake level needs are less and more focus should be on lean proteins with less fat.